Nanumba District

 Nanumba District is a former district that was located in Northern Region, Ghana.
 Originally created as an ordinary district assembly in 1988.
-However on 27 August 2004, it was split ooff into two new districts: Nanumba North District (which it was elevated to municipal district assembly status on 15 March 2018; capital: Bimbilla) and Nanumba South District (capital: Wulensi).
+However on 27 August 2004, it was split off into two new districts: Nanumba North District (which it was elevated to municipal district assembly status on 15 March 2018; capital: Bimbilla) and Nanumba South District (capital: Wulensi).
 The district assembly was located in the southern part of Northern Region and had Bimbilla as its capital town.